This post may contain affiliate links. Please read our disclosure policy.

 • 3 cups small, salted pretzel twists

-• ¾ cup sugar, divided
+• ¾ cup sugar divided

 • 8 tablespoons melted butter

-• 8 ounces cream cheese, softened
+• 8 ounces cream cheese softened

 • 8 ounces Cool Whip

-• 3 cups (about 1 pound) sliced strawberries
+• 3 cups sliced strawberries (about 1 pound)

 Instructions

-• Preheat your oven to 350℉.
+• Gather your ingredients and preheat your oven to 350℉.

 • Pour the two packets of strawberry jello into a large mixing bowl then add the boiling water.
 Whisk until the jello powder has dissolved.
 Set aside.